pachyderm/pachyderm/doc/docs/2.0.x/deploy-manage/deploy/helm_install.md

         oidc.upstreamIDPsSecretName
         ```

-        It is important to note that if no secret name is provided for the fields mentioned above, Pachyderm will populate a default auto-generated secret at the time of the installation ('pachyderm-bootstrap-config').
-In such cases, **helm upgrade will fail unless you retrieve those values (`kubectl get secrets`), create a dedicated secret, then manually set its name back into their corresponding secret name field above.**
+        It is important to note that if no secret name is provided for the fields mentioned above, Pachyderm will populate a default, auto-generated secret at the installation time (`pachyderm-bootstrap-config`).
+In such cases, **helm upgrade will fail unless you retrieve those values (for example: `{{"kubectl get secret pachyderm-bootstrap-config -o go-template='{{.data.rootToken | base64decode }}'"}}`), create a dedicated secret, then manually set its name back into the corresponding secret name field above.**

 ###  Install Pachyderm's Helm Chart
 1. Get your Helm Repo Info